-Review of this ERPP will be performed at least annually, and subject to the following:
+Review of this ERPP will be performed at least annually, and whenever:

-- 1. the company staffing structure changes; - 2. there is a change or modification to the propane distribution systems; - 3. following any activation of the ERPP; and

-4. upon demand from the local Fire Department.
+- 1. the company staffing structure changes; - 2. there is a change or modification to the propane distribution systems; - 3. following any activation of the ERPP; and - 4. upon demand from the local Fire Department.